Why This Recipe Works

 Mixing bowls, balloon whisk, rolling pin, 12-inch heavy gauge skillet

 Traditionally parathas are made with maida, a South Asian refined white flour.
 Maida is similar to all-purpose flour, having both the germ and bran removed before processing.
-However unlike all-purpose flour, maida is milled from hard durum wheat, which results in it having a higher protein content.
-All purpose flour can substitute in a pinch, but for a more authentic textured paratha you can find maida online and at your local Indian grocery store.
-The recipe steps and amounts do not need to be modified to work with maida.
+All purpose flour is a fine substitute, but for a more authentic textured paratha you can find maida online and at your local Indian grocery store.

 Feel free to multiply the recipe for your desired batch size.

 After the first cook, parathas can be stacked between sheets of parchment, wrapped in plastic, and stored in the refrigerator for 1 week or freezer for 3 months and cooked from frozen as needed.

 Once parathas are cooked, they can be held warm wrapped in a kitchen towel and in a 250°F (120°C) oven for up to 1 hour.